lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

      output mlkemCT || tradCT

 ~~~
-{: #alg-composite-serialize-ct title="SerializeCiphertext(mlkemCT, tradCT) -> bytes"}
+{: #alg-composite-serialize-ct title="Composite-ML-KEM.SerializeCiphertext(mlkemCT, tradCT) -> bytes"}

-Deserialization reverses this process, raising an error in the event that the input is malformed.
-Each component signature is deserialized according to their respective specification as shown in {{appdx_components}}.
+Deserialization reverses this process.
+Each component ciphertext is deserialized according to their respective specification as shown in {{appdx_components}}.

 The following describes how to instantiate a `DeserializeCiphertext(bytes)` function for a given composite algorithm represented by `<OID>`.